Decade in the Sun: Best of Stereophonics

 Decade in the Sun: Best of Stereophonics is a compilation album of greatest hits by Stereophonics.
-It features tracks from all six of the band's previous albums, beginning from the 1997 debut release, Word Gets Around, all the way through to 2007's Pull the Pin, plus two brand new songs, "You're My Star" and "My Own Worst Enemy".
+It features tracks from all six of the band's previous albums, beginning from the 1997 debut release, Word Gets Around, all the way through to 2007's Pull the Pin, plus two new songs, "You're My Star" and "My Own Worst Enemy".
 "You're My Star" was also released as a single.

-The two-disc album features five songs from Just Enough Education to Perform, seven songs from Performance and Cocktails, seven songs from Word Gets Around, four songs from Language.
+The two-disc album features seven songs from seven songs from Word Gets Around (1997), Performance and Cocktails (1999), five from Just Enough Education to Perform (2001), six from You Gotta Go There to Come Back (2003), four from Language.
 Sex.
 Violence.
-Other?, six songs from You Gotta Go There to Come Back, four songs from Pull the Pin, one song from Reload, two b-sides, two non-album singles and two new songs for this album.
-The one-disc album features five songs from Just Enough Education to Perform, four songs from Performance and Cocktails, four songs from Word Gets Around, three songs from Language.
+Other?
+(2005), four from Pull the Pin, one from the Tom Jones album Reload (1999), two B-sides, two non-album singles and two new songs.
+The one-disc album features five songs from Just Enough Education to Perform, four from Performance and Cocktails, four from Word Gets Around, three from Language.
 Sex.
 Violence.
-Other?, one song from You Gotta Go There to Come Back, one song from Pull the Pin and two new songs for this album.
+Other?, one from You Gotta Go There to Come Back, one from Pull the Pin and two new songs.